majek/idea/site/014-ptrace-tutorial-1/main.md

 ---------

-Whenever a child process changes its state, either gets stopped, continues or exits, two thigs happen to the parent process:
+Whenever a child process changes its state, either gets stopped, continues or exits, two things happen to the parent process:

  * it gets a `SIGCHLD` signal
  * a blocking [`waitpid(2)`](http://www.kernel.org/doc/man-pages/online/pages/man2/waitpid.2.html) (or `wait`) call may return